usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/Facilitator Guide_Case Study Complete.md

    * Cloud Smart policy background
    * Federal vs. private sector acquisition differences
 - **Stakeholder Mapping Activity (20 minutes)**
-   * Small groups map Casey, Alex, and Riley's perspectives
+   * Small groups map Casey, Alex, and Riley's perspectives.
-   * Identify their success metrics and failure risks
+   * Identify their success metrics and failure risks.
-   * Connect to broader federal roles (CIO, CISO, Contracting Officer dynamics)
+   * Connect to broader federal roles (CIO, CISO, Contracting Officer dynamics).
 - **Digital Service Methods Connection (15 minutes)**
-   * Explicitly connect case challenges to agile, cloud, and human-centered design principles
+   * Explicitly connect case challenges to agile, cloud, and human-centered design principles.
-   * Discuss how federal acquisition can enable or hinder these methods
+   * Discuss how federal acquisition can enable or hinder these methods.
 - **Predictions & Pattern Recognition (15 minutes)**
-   * Students predict decision points and likely outcomes
+   * Students predict decision points and likely outcomes.
    * Facilitator connects predictions to common federal digital acquisition patterns.
 Capture themes on a shared board.
    * Use student responses to connect to your experience if relevant and content that will be covered in the course.

 **Optional Add-On Exercises:**
-* Structured reflection questions that connect the case to the three key questions
+* Structured reflection questions that connect the case to the three key questions.
-* Research assignment: Find one real federal agency CRM implementation and compare it to Casey's situation
+* Research assignment: Find one real federal agency CRM implementation and compare it to Casey's situation.
-* Stakeholder empathy exercise: Students choose one character (Casey, Alex, or Riley) and maintain that perspective throughout subsequent modules
+* Stakeholder empathy exercise: Students choose one character (Casey, Alex, or Riley) and maintain that perspective throughout subsequent modules.

 **Essential Additional Resources:**